CodinGeoR/Drawing-with-Fingers-Python-OpenCV-/README.md

         far = tuple(max_con[f][0])
 ```

-The next thing is to do simple Math to use the triangles made for the fingers:
+The next thing is to do simple Math to use the triangles made by the fingers:

 ```python
 a = math.sqrt((end[0] - start[0])**2 + (end[1] - start[1])**2)